rxi/lovebpm/README.md

 music = lovebpm.newTrack()
 ```

-The `update()` function of each track should be called from within the
+The `update()` method of each track should be called from within the
 `love.update()` function:

 ```lua